DUKE Energy awarded $57,250 to 19 recipients! Since 2006, DUKE Energy has invested over $495,000 in Polks teachers and

 Polk Education Foundation (PEF) received $50,000 in funding from Duke Energy for school grants to enhance STEM initiatives for the 2017-2018 school year.
 In 2016-2017 a total of $59,600 in grants were awarded to 18 public and charter schools in the DUKE Energy Service area.
 Each school awarded received funding up to $3,500.
 Thank you Jerry Miller and DUKE Energy!

-2017-2018 School Matching Grant applications due November 15th.
+2017-2018 School Matching Grant round 2 applications due December 20th.
 The School Matching Grants, funded received through the Consortium of Florida Education Foundations as part of the School District Education Foundation Matching Grant Program, is open to all public and charter schools in Polk County and requires schools to solicit and acquire new funds from a private or community donor with the promise of a dollar for dollar match up to $3,000 per school.
 What a great way to connect and engage community members with local schools.
 We awarded $29,800 in grants to schools in 2017-2018.

 (2017-2018 Grant Recipients)expand/collapse

 In 2016-2017 AT&T STEM at Work grant funded two $2,000 STEM (Science-Technology - Engineering- Math) grants through the Consortium of Florida Education Foundations (CFEF).
 The intention of AT&T is to provide students with opportunities to better understand an area of STEM through workplace-based experiences and to increase their awareness and interest in STEM careers.